Manfredcc/Kernel/README.md

 ---

 If you have any questions, feel free to leave message or test me directly.
 I am looking forward to your arrival.
+As I'm an English apprenticeship, it's normal if you fell something strange while reading.：

 - Email:1259106665@qq.com/manfredxxc@gmail.com